Snoring Problems & Treatments

 - Screen for sleep apnea and any other sleep disorders

-We suggest your spouse accompany you for your free consultation or joins the video conference at home.
+We suggest your spouse accompany you for your free clinic consultation or joins the virtual consultation at home.
 At your initial evaluation, a specialist will determine if sleep apnea testing is required by asking you questions about your sleep and alertness.
 The sleep specialist will also take into account your past medical history and will examine your upper airway.

 Shorter versions of our sleep screening tools are available online as well.
 If you would like to check your predisposition and likeliness of a sleep disorder you can take the 1-minute questionnaire online here

 During your first visit, the specialist will propose different long term solutions to stop or minimize your snoring.
 The treatment will depend on whether or not you have sleep apnea.

 Sleep apnea may be diagnosed by a laboratory sleep test (polysomnography) or a home sleep test.
 You will need a medical prescription in order to undergo these tests however our medical team would be happy to provide one for you, if required.

 These tests are performed under medical prescription only.

 After assessing the snoring intensity and its vibration, the ENT will prescribe a treatment suitable for the patient.
 Certain actions may reduce the factors that promote snoring: